itsAnyTime/Exercises/README.md

 4. Specify that the animation of the div element should continue to loop for ever.

 5. Specify that the animation of the div element should alternate between running forwards and backwards.

+6. Edit the code to make the divs' background color fade in and out infinitely when a user's mouse hovers over the respective element.

 Created: 23.07.2020